Vlad Skots

-Biography
+Early life

-Born on March 16, 1979, into a large family in the village of Huta Kaminska in Volyn Oblast.
+Born on March 16, 1979, into a large family in the village of Huta Kaminska in Volyn Oblast, Ukraine.
 He has nine brothers.

 In the spring of 2001, he immigrated to the US with his brothers and settled in Sacramento, California.

+Career

 His first years in America were marked by difficult conditions of adaptation: Skots worked as a cleaner in a Chinese restaurant on night shifts, studied English during the day, did construction work, and delivered mail.
 In 2003, he obtained a Commercial driver's license and began his career in trucking.
 In 2004, he saved up enough money to buy his first truck.
 A few years later, he bought a second truck and began hiring people to work for his company, which he named USKO.

 In 2006, Vlad Skots founded a freight transportation logistics company, USKO Inc. As of 2025, the company generates over $150 million per year and has operations in the United States, Mexico, Poland, and Ukraine.
 USKO Inc. employs over 150 full-time staff.
 The company introduced the Motion TMS (Transportation Management System) cloud-based mobile app, transportation management system, that provide services for accountants, brokers, safety managers, dispatchers, and drivers.